Nar0kan/Nar0kan/README.md

 <h3>
   <ul>
-  👋 <strong>Hello, this is @Nar0kan's profile.</strong> I am a self-taught Web-Developer and QA.
+  👋 <strong>Hello, I'm @Nar0kan | Nikita Kirichenko.</strong> QA Engineer.
   <br/>
   <h5>
-    <li> I am interested in programming, especially what touches web-dev and game-dev.</li>
+    <li> I am interested in programming, especially what touches web dev, e-commerce, and game dev.</li>
-    <li> Self-study web-development and practice algorithms, cryptography, databases, scrum and more.</li>
+    <li> I am familiar with web development and have been practicing algorithms, cryptography, databases, APIs, and more.</li>
-    <li> I am looking to collaborate on any low-entry or just some python projects that are closely associated with gaming or services.</li>
+    <li> I am looking to collaborate on any low-entry projects that are created to improve or adapt processes that people will use.</li>
-    <li> I'm crazy about Japan, it's people's hard work and industrial progress. </li>
+    <li> I'm crazy about Japan, and I am willing to live in this beautiful country. </li>
     </ul>
   </h5>
 </h3><hr/>